scp-cs/Thorn/Install.md

 # Install

-This Discord bot is made *very specifically* for the [Czech branch Discord chat](https://discord.gg/ZAdfEJ4); other then for testing purposes, there is probably no need for you to try to run this bot, or even read this guide.
+This Discord bot is made *very specifically* for the [Czech branch Discord chat](https://discord.gg/ZAdfEJ4); other than for testing purposes, there is probably no need for you to try to run this bot, or even read this guide.
 Why am I writing this.

 ## Setup